 11. Mobile Data

 Google is indexing mobile versions of websites as a priority over desktop versions.
 The company has a good reason for this.
-94 percent of people with smartphones use them to search for local information and 77 percent of mobile searches occur at home or work, despite the fact that most people have desktop computers in these locations.
+94 percent of people with smartphones use them to monitor and search for local information, and 77 percent of mobile searches occur at home or work, despite the fact that most people have desktop computers in these locations.

 Get the Support You Need to Boost Marketing KPIs

-Now more than ever, companies are seeking outside expertise to get the systems in place to bolster their success.
-As a business and marketing expert, I’ve seen the trend firsthand and personally know how big of a difference it can make to have a seasoned pro mapping out strategies and identifying which KPIs are best for any given organization and campaign.
+Now more than ever, companies seek outside expertise to get the systems in place to bolster their success.
+As a business and marketing expert, I’ve seen the trend firsthand and personally know how big of a difference it can make to have a seasoned pro mapping out strategies and to identify which KPIs are best for any given organization and campaign.
 If your company isn’t sure which metrics to measure or you believe you should be getting better results than you are, contact me for a consultation.